 Window equations

 Below the frequency plot, the Window formula panel shows the equation for the selected window.
-Summary:
+Most of these are members of the generalized cosine-sum family:

 Presets